graphql/graphql-over-http/spec/GraphQLOverHTTP.md

    `application/json`, specifying this in the `Content-Type` header; OR
 2. Respond with a `406 Not Acceptable` status code and stop processing the request.

+A server MUST support requests which accept the `application/json` media type (as indicated by the `Accept` header).

+A server SHOULD support requests which accept the `application/graphql+json` media type (as indicated by the `Accept` header).

+Note: Prior to this specification, the media type `application/json` was in wide use for the HTTP response payload type.
+Unfortunately this means clients cannot trust responses from the server that do not use an HTTP 2xx status code (since these replies may come from non-compliant HTTP servers or proxies somewhere in the request chain).
+For this reason, this specification introduces the `application/graphql+json` media type on responses; however, to give existing servers time to move over, it is not required to be supported until 1st January 2025.

+### Legacy watershed

+From 1st January 2025 (`2025-01-01T00:00:00Z`), a server MUST support requests which accept the `application/graphql+json` media type (as indicated by the `Accept` header).

+Before 1st January 2025 (`2025-01-01T00:00:00Z`), if the client does not supply an `Accept` header, the server SHOULD treat the request as if it had `Accept: application/json`.
+From 1st January 2025 (`2025-01-01T00:00:00Z`), if the client does not supply an `Accept` header, the server SHOULD treat the request as if it had `Accept: application/graphql+json`.

+Note: This default is in place to maintain compatibility with legacy clients.

 ## Validation